 - Unauthorized distribution of sensitive images

-The New Mexico District Attorney’s Association provides information on victims’ rights and services, with links to the New Mexico Victims of Crime Act and the New Mexico State Constitution’s section on victims’ rights.
+The New Mexico District Attorney’s Association provides information on victims’ rights and services.
 You can call them at (505) 827-3789.

 For information on victims’ compensation in New Mexico, visit the Crime Victims Reparation Commission website, or contact them by telephone at (800) 306-6262.